KhaledElAnsari/RESTInTag/README.md

     timeout: 0, // milliseconds to wait before cancelling the request, 0 means no timeout
     data: {}, // request body specially for POST and PUT requests
     disable: true, // to disable the clicking event until the request is finished
-    once: true // to disable the click event after the first request is processed }
+    once: false // to disable the click event after the first request is processed }
 ```